jfrerich/dotfiles/README.md

     - ```stow tcsh```
     - ```stow zsh```

-VIM Dotfiles
+### VIM Dotfiles .gitignore setup

-.gitignore .vim/bundle and .vim/view
-only setup the .vimrc and my plugins
+Only setup the .vimrc and my plugins

-PluginList to see plugins listed in .vimrc PluginInstall to install plugins
+.gitignore
+.vim/bundle and .vim/view

+.vim/bundle uses git to build the bundles, so I ignore these and let PluginInstall do the install

+.vim/view also does not need to be managed

-Install stow on mac
+### Install stow on mac
 brew install stow